sdsdkkk/sdsdkkk.github.io/_posts/2016-11-26-vulnhub-hackday-albania-writeup.markdown

 The site doesn't allow files other than images to be uploaded.

-So I renamed the PHP file to `shell.php` and tried to reupload it.
+So I renamed the PHP file to `shell.jpg` and tried to reupload it.
 It's uploaded and I can run shell commands using the PHP script.

 ```
 http://192.168.0.105:8008/unisxcudkqjydw/vulnbank/client/view_file.php?filename=shell.jpg&cmd=ls%20-alh